Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 ##### Packages

-Psychtoolbox for Linux has been packaged by the NeuroDebian team and is available in the following repositories:
+**Recommended:** Psychtoolbox for Linux has been packaged by the NeuroDebian team and is available in the following repositories:

 Usually reasonably up to date, tracks most recent official PTB beta releases -